Welcome Digital Geographers

 Ryan Burns, PhD

-Vice Chair Associate Professor of Geography, University of Calgary Ryan works at the intersections of GIScience, digital human geographies, urban studies, political economy, and Science & Technology Studies.
-Much of his research questions how people, places, and knowledge come to be encoded as data, and then analyzed and acted upon through other digital objects, practices, and spatialities. ryan.burns1@ucalgary.ca
+Chair Affiliate Professor, University of Washington Bothell Ryan works at the intersections of GIScience, digital human geographies, urban studies, political economy, and Science & Technology Studies.
+Much of his research questions how people, places, and knowledge come to be encoded as data, and then analyzed and acted upon through other digital objects, practices, and spatialities. burnsr77@gmail.com

 Will Payne, PhD